Live chat might feel like a big commitment, but the juice is worth the squeeze. (In other words, live chat support is well worth the effort.)

 The basic version of live chat support is a widget that simply allows customers to start a chat session with a customer support agent.
 Here’s what these interactions look like for the agent (left) and the customer (right):

 Some live chat software offer many more features, such as self-service menus and the ability to reach out to customers.
-Here’s an upgraded live chat widget — it gives customers self-service answers to common questions and lets them modify their orders without needing to speak to an agent:
+Here’s an upgraded live chat widget on Sol de Janeiro’s site that gives customers self-service answers to common questions and lets them modify their orders without needing to speak to an agent:

 Regardless of your live chat’s sophistication, live chat support makes a meaningful difference for businesses that use it: 79% of businesses say live chat support has a positive impact on sales, revenue, and customer loyalty.